Return to Notary Marketing 102 Contents

 The NNA runs SigningAgent.com and this site has the highest quantity of Notaries of any other directory.
 However, the overall quality of the Notaries on their site is inconsistent.
 This site is maintained well and has great search features, filters for edocuments, certification, and a flexible radius.
 Many Notaries like to advertise on this site, but the volume of business it attracts is limited.

 In addition to marketing on purely Notary sites, many notaries do well advertising on Google Local.
-Google Local will get you customers who are near by for all types of Notary work.
+Google Local will get you nearby customers for all types of Notary work.

 Other Online Advertising